Is the Fraxel Laser Worth a Try? - Part Three

 Other differences among the three are price per procedure and depth of penetration.
 Fraxel re:fine has the least penetration and is intended for medical spa and general practitioner use.

-Click here to post a comment on: Is the Fraxel Laser Worth a Try? - Part Three
+Save Is the Fraxel Laser Worth a Try? - Part Three on social network: